open-voice-interoperability/docs-archived/technical_masterplan.md

 Here are some examples:

-- In a smart home environment, it may be desirable to combine insert an ASR into a microphone and add encoding software.
+- In a smart home environment, it may be desirable to add speech recognition and encoding software to a microphone.
 (Figure C2)  The microphone converts speech to digital text which is then encoded for security purposes before transmission to a network hub for further processing.
 Because text is more compact than speech, this approach saves transmission bandwidth.
 TTSs are often designed to perform well with a specific national language (North American English, German, etc.)
 - Figure C3 illustrates the replacement of an North American English TTS by a German TTS which pronounces German better than the English TTS
 - In order to accommodate a handicapped person who can not speak or hear well, the microphone and speaker are replaced by a keyboard and display in Figure C4.